sempare/sempare-delphi-template-engine/README.md

 ## Objectives

-The Sempare Templating Engine is not intended to be a fully featured general purpose programming language such as PHP where the script itself could be a self contained programming language (but it does have most of the features).
+The Sempare Template Engine is not intended to be a fully featured general purpose programming language such as PHP where the script itself could be a self contained programming language (but it does have most of the features).

-Sempare Templating Engine aims to provide just enough functionality to allow you to easily work with the 'view' aspects of a template.
+Sempare Template Engine aims to provide just enough functionality to allow you to easily work with the 'view' aspects of a template.
 Any enhanced functionality required from the scripting environment should be provided by the custom functions written in Pascal.

 ## Requirements